influxdata/docs-v2/content/v2.0/monitor-alert/templates/_index.md

 v2.0/tags: [monitor, templates]
 ---

-Use one of our community templates to quickly set up an InfluxDB (with a bucket and dashboard) to collect, analyze, and monitor data in supported environments.
+Use one of our community templates to quickly set up InfluxDB (with a bucket and dashboard) to collect, analyze, and monitor data in supported environments.

 {{< children >}}